The Working Hands Project

 uses film and photography to offer a close-up look at trades work, centering on the stories of women and nonbinary tradespeople.

-When I began work as a residential service electrician in 2018, I felt that being a woman in the trades was rare.
+When I began work as a residential service electrician in 2018, I felt that being a woman in the trades was rare, even novel.
 And yet, the longer I worked, the more I began to meet other tradeswomen.

 Over time, fourteen women joined the company (not all concurrently), and almost half of the apprentices I trained were women.
 I began attending a meeting of local women and nonbinary tradespeople, which, within a couple of years, went from a gathering of eight to a listserve of over a hundred, including carpenters, woodworkers, contractors, masons, welders, auto-mechanics, jewelers, electricians, and blacksmiths.